iltar/blog-articles/drafts/what-are-bundles-in-symfony.md

 dependency on the ContractBundle as the routes are now known.

 ### The AppBundle
-Introducing the AppBundle solved the dependency problem.
-This means that instead of splitting bundles by domain, the AppBundle contains the categorisation of domain and recommends resources to be added to `app/Resources/` instead of having them in the bundle.
+Introducing [the AppBundle][app bundle] solved the dependency problem.
+This means that instead of splitting bundles by domain, the AppBundle contains the categorisation by domain and recommends resources to be added to `app/Resources/` instead of having them in the bundle.
 This solved the problem of having too many bundles in your application, but what about vendor bundles?

 ### But What is a Bundle Exactly?
 When looking back to what they are used for, we can determine that it seems to be pretty much an application.
 It has our